Everyday Security in an Online World

 Use Strong, Unique Passwords

-Most of us have online accounts with dozens of organisations.
-They include email and other communication platforms like social media; backup and storage systems like Dropbox and OneDrive; financial organisations like banks and pension providers; and all manner of retailers and services.
-Opening new accounts is a common occurrence — sometimes out of choice, and sometimes because we are compelled to as companies and governments move more processes online.
+Opening new accounts is a common occurrence — sometimes out of choice, and sometimes because we’re compelled to as companies and governments move more processes online.

-As a result, we are storing an increasing amount of our private information on computers that aren’t our own.
-These computers are called servers, or sometimes ‘the cloud’.
-Because servers collectively store information for billions of people, there needs to be a way to ensure that each person’s information is available only to its rightful owner (and perhaps others with whom they choose to share it).
-The process of proving our identity in order to access a restricted resource is called authentication.
+Because servers collectively store information for billions of people, there needs to be a way to ensure that each person’s information is available only to its rightful owner.
+The process of proving our identity in order to access a resource is called authentication.

 Various means of authentication exist, but the most familiar and still most abundant is the password.
 A password is a secret shared between you and a service you use.
 To access the service, you first identify yourself with something unique but non-secret like your email address, then prove it’s you by entering the corresponding password.
-These two pieces of information together are often called credentials.
+These two pieces of information together are called credentials.

 Strong and unique

 Criminals attempt to ‘guess’ people’s passwords, starting with a dictionary of words, place names, obvious numbers and so on.
 In other words, they try lots of possible passwords until one works.
-This is known as a brute force attack, and the process is automated and fast — after all, computers are ideally suited to such tasks.
+This is called a brute force attack, and the process is automated and fast — after all, computers are ideally suited to such tasks.

-Meanwhile, phishing (see Recognise Social Engineering) and data breaches (see Accept That Data Breaches Happen) can leak our passwords to nefarious individuals or to the world at large.
+Meanwhile, phishing (see Recognise Social Engineering) and data breaches (see Accept That Data Breaches Happen) can leak our passwords to nefarious individuals or the world at large.
 When this happens, the password and the affected account are said to be compromised.

 Not only might an attacker use compromised credentials to log into the account in question, but they’ll also try the password on other popular websites, because people often use the same password for several accounts.
 So, if you use the same password on five accounts and one of them is compromised, you should consider all five of them compromised.
-To mitigate this risk, we are encouraged to make a unique password for each of our accounts.
+To mitigate this risk, we’re encouraged to make a unique password for each of our accounts.

 For advice on securing a compromised account, see Appendix: Secure a Compromised Account.